Varadhan's formula, conditioned diffusions, and local volatilities: Introduction

-Applications from finance suggest a splitting of the state space, say $X=(Y,Z) \in \R^l \times \R^{n-l} \cong \R^n$, where $Y$ is the process of main interest (for instance, price or log-price of an asset) and $Z$ some auxiliary process (for instance, stochastic volatility, possibly multi-dimensional).
+Consider an $n$-dimensional diffusion process given by the solution of \be dX_t = b\left( X_t\right) dt + \sum_{j=1}^d \sigma_j \left( X_t\right) dW^j_t, \ X_{0}=x_0 \in \R^n. \ee Applications to finance suggest a splitting of the state space, say $X=(Y,Z) \in \R^l \times \R^{n-l} \cong \R^n$, where $Y$ is the main process of interest (for instance: price or log-price of an asset) and $Z$ some auxiliary process (for instance: stochastic volatility, possibly multi-dimensional).
 There is a massive amount of literature concerning $p_t$, the probability distribution function of $X_t$ at small times $t$.
-In the {\it elliptic} case, that is when $span \{\sigma_1, ..., \sigma_d\} = \R^n$ such investigations go back to Varadhan (``$2t \log p_t(x,y) \sim d^2(x,y)$'') and then Molchanov for full expansions (away from cut-loci).
-The hypoelliptic situation (assuming the strong H\"ormander condition, $Lie\{\sigma_1, ..., \sigma_d\} = \R^n$) was then studied by Azencott, Ben Arous, Bismut, Leandre,... (the distance function $d$ must then be interpreted as control distance associated to the diffusion vector fields.)
+In the {\it elliptic} case, that is when $span \{\sigma_1, ..., \sigma_d\} = \R^n$ such investigations go back to Varadhan (``$2t \log p_t(x,y) \sim d^2(x,y)$'') and then Molchanov \cite{Mol75} for full expansions of $p_t$.
+The hypoelliptic situation (assuming the strong H\"ormander condition $Lie\{\sigma_1, ..., \sigma_d\} = \R^n$) was then studied by Azencott, Bismut, Leandre, Ben Arous,... (the function $d$ is then be interpreted as control distance associated to the diffusion vector fields.)

-Only recently, similar results where obtained for $f_t$, the pdf of $Y_t$ (a marginal of $X_t$), see \cite{DFJV:I,DFJV:II}.
-Under a set of new conditions (notably what the authors call non-focality), they obtain various asymptotic expansions of $f_t$.
-In the present note we continue and complement these investigations, together with some novel applications towards the behaviour of local volatility
+Similar results were recently obtained for $f_t$, the density of $Y_t$ (that is, a marginal density of $X_t$) by Deuschel et al. see \cite{DFJV:I,DFJV:II}, improving on earlier works of Takanobu--Watanabe \cite{TakaWat}.
+We postpone a detailed comparison of \cite{TakaWat} and our results to Section \ref{sec:TW} below.